gilzellner/sessions-and-bio/README.md

 [![From Ops to Dev and back again - ignite - English](http://img.youtube.com/vi/kiPRWllQdt4/0.jpg)](https://www.youtube.com/watch?v=kiPRWllQdt4)

-How to have a great BBQ at Scale - English
+How to have a great BBQ at Scale - ignite - English

 [![How to have a great BBQ at Scale- English](http://www.fsxaddons.com/static/img/no-preview.jpg)](https://drive.google.com/file/d/1VZsXd3PwZ2vslRq-SUo5fFtHBe03VagL/view?usp=sharing)